-Moving a WordPress installation between different development environments can be a pain.
-That’s why WP Engine has created tools to help you copy and deploy your WordPress sites between WP Engine installs.
+Moving a WordPress environment between different development environments can be a pain.
+That’s why WP Engine has created tools to help you copy and deploy your WordPress content and database between WP Engine environments.

 We’re introducing a new tool called ‘Deploy site’ to help you move data between your cloud development environments on WP Engine.
 Now you can deploy a site between any of your installs.
 When deploy a site on WP Engine using our tools, we will automatically handle the domain transformations to ensure that your WordPress install smoothly deploys to the live domain on the target environment.